 Why is the study of urban life — of living in cities — an important area of study?
 The answer is simple.
 As a result of increasing urbanization (i.e., the dynamics that result from people moving into densely populated areas), worldwide projections show that increases in urban populations are occurring everywhere.
 World cities are growing by one million people per week, and demographers suggest that, by 2050, more than two-thirds of the planet's population will be urban dwellers.
 The issues that affect our densely populated cities and the people who inhabit them will be the focus of substantive research and policy debates in the 21st century.
 Because we seek to prepare our students to be leaders on the world stage, the in-depth study of urbanism and urbanization on both the national and international scales is critical.

-The Graduate Certificate Program in Urban Studies is administered by the Urban Studies program and the Graduate School.
+The Graduate Certificate Program in Urban Studies is administered by the Urban Studies program and the Office of Graduate Studies, Arts & Sciences.
 The Urban Studies program director, Professor Carol Camp Yeakey, is responsible for the Graduate Certificate Program.